Course Outline

 • Decision trees: Classification and Regression Trees (CART), Random Forests, Bagging, Boosting, XGBoost

-• Support Vector Machines (SVM) and kernel methods for government datasets
+• Support Vector Machines and kernel methods

-• Ensemble learning techniques for enhancing model performance in the public sector
+• Ensemble learning techniques for improved accuracy

-Regression and Numerical Prediction for Government Applications
+Regression and Numerical Prediction for Government

-• Regularization methods: L1 (Lasso) and L2 (Ridge) regularization
+• Regularization techniques: L1 (Lasso), L2 (Ridge)

-• Polynomial regression and nonlinear models for government data
+• Polynomial regression and nonlinear models

 Neural Networks for Government Applications